Calliopean Society

-The Calliopean Society, also known as the Fraternity of Phi Epsilon Mu, is a literary and debating society at Yale College founded in 1819, disbanded in 1853, and revived in 1950.
-Its name refers to Calliope, chief of the muses and muse of epic poetry, daughter of Zeus and Mnemosyne (memory).
+The Calliopean Society, also known as the Fraternity of Phi Epsilon Mu, is a secret society at Yale University in New Haven, Connecticut.
+It was established at Yale College in 1819 as a literary and debating society.
+It disbanded in 1853, and revived in 1950 as an discussion venue for conservative students.
+Its name refers to Calliope, the Greek muse of epic poetry.